nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 364
 00:20:52,662 --> 00:20:57,002
-[SPEAKER_03]: I think the only thing close to a shrimp will...
+[SPEAKER_03]: I think the only thing close to a shrimp boil...

 365
 00:20:56,982 --> 00:21:02,385